jguida941/PyTree/README.md

 *Developed by Justin Paul Guida - Southern New Hampshire University*

+> **Note:** This is a personal learning project created for educational purposes and portfolio demonstration.
+While the code is publicly available for reference and learning, this repository is maintained as a solo project and is not accepting external contributions.

 ## Why I Built This

 I developed PyTree to help myself and others truly **see the patterns** in binary trees.
 There's something powerful about watching algorithms unfold visually that reading code alone can't provide.
 When you can see how a search traverses left and right, how insertions find their perfect spot, and how the tree's structure emerges organically, the abstract concepts become concrete and intuitive.